nhs-bnssg-analytics/dpm/README.md

 devtools::install_github("nhs-bnssg-analytics/dpm",auth_token = Sys.getenv("Githubpat"))
 ```

 3. Run the DPM!
 There are some example workflows in the folder `/inst/workflow-examples`.
-For a workflow with simple initial conditions see `workflow-basic.R`.
-For an example workflow using the SQL connections see `workflow-sql.R`
+For a workflow with simple initial conditions see `01-workflow-basic.R`.
+For an example workflow using the SQL connections see `03-workflow-sql.R`